 -- Howard Culbertson,

-"This is a great coarse that opened my eyes to the struggles Christians face around the globe.
+"This is a great course that opened my eyes to the struggles Christians face around the globe.
 It gave me an understanding of the real need for missionaries around the world.
 It's still hard to fathom that there are over two billion people who have not heard about Jesus.+ -- student on course evaluation